knh11545/openrefine4searching/Epistemonikos/README.md

 Epistemonikos
 ==============================================================================

-Issues with the Epistemonikos search platform tackled here:
+Issues with the Epistemonikos search platform  that I experienced:

 * The Epistemonikos website handles query strings entered in unpredictable ways.
 Sometimes unwanted field codes are added to the search strings.
 This may corrupt the search but possibly go unnoticed.
 Various forms of a search string may be shown in the search forms.
 It is not always obvious what is actually searched.

 * The URL shown in the browser is not a reliable reflection of what is going on in the web page or what is being searched and may be misleading.

 * For title-and-abstract searches the search form acts differently from what is usually done in other interfaces.
 This may deviate from the intention of a searcher.

+We try to tackle these with the help of OpenRefine.

 ## Title/Abstract searches